 Quick Tip #6: Consider Some Out of Park Experiences

 Many people don’t realize that there are many amazing things to do outside of the parks at Disney World.
 There are four golf courses, two miniature golf courses, a bowling alley, a movie theater, and more.
 You can also go fishing, parasailing, horseback riding, shopping, learn archery, attend a dinner show, or watch a movie under the stars.

 While planning your trip, explore these out of park experiences.
 You may want to take some time during your trip to get away from the crowds and enjoy some of these extras.

 Going to Disney World can be overwhelming, but it doesn’t have to be.
-No need to fret, just take it one step at a time.
-These tips for planning a Disney trip will serve as your quick reference guide to create a customized plan perfect for your family!
-For more detailed information, look at my step-by-step guideand the best resources for planning a Disney trip.
-Have a great trip!
-Happy travels!
+These quick and easy tips for planning Disney World trips will help you create a customized plan perfect for your family!

 For more detailed planning information, check out my step-by-step guide and the best resources for planning a Disney trip.
 And take a look at the rookie mistakes to avoid on your trip.
 Have a great trip!